-This introduces the risk that a generation of Haitian youth will not have the necessary knowledge and basic skills to succeed in the work force.
+This introduces the risk that a generation of Haitian youth will not have the necessary knowledge and basic skills to succeed in the work force prohibitive.
+Satellite is a key enabler for this region since it is easily deployable, provides a reliable connection and is cost-effective when compared with other access technologies.